Lojasiewicz-Simon gradient inequalities for analytic and Morse-Bott functions on Banach spaces: ojasiewicz--Simon gradient inequalities for analytic and Morse--Bott functions

 The following lemma plays a crucial role in the proofs of Theorems \ref{mainthm:Lojasiewicz-Simon_gradient_inequality} and \ref{mainthm:Optimal_Lojasiewicz-Simon_gradient_inequality_Morse-Bott_energy_functional}.

-\begin{lem}[Properties of the Lyapunov-Schmidt reduction of a $C^2$ function] Assume the hypotheses of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality} together with the notation of Lemma~\ref{lem:laux} and Definition \ref{defn:LSreduction}. \begin{enumerate} \item If $\sE$ is Morse-Bott at $x_\infty$, then there is an open neighborhood $\sV$ of the origin in $K\cap V_0$ where the Lyapunov-Schmidt reduction of $\sE$ is a constant function, that is,
+\begin{lem}[Properties of the Lyapunov--Schmidt reduction of a $C^2$ function] Assume the hypotheses of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality} together with the notation of Lemma~\ref{lem:laux} and Definition \ref{defn:LSreduction}. \begin{enumerate} \item If $\sE$ is Morse--Bott at $x_\infty$, then there is an open neighborhood $\sV$ of the origin in $K\cap V_0$ where the Lyapunov--Schmidt reduction of $\sE$ is a constant function, that is, $\Gamma \equiv \sE(x_\infty)$ on $\sV$.

 \item If $\sM$ is real analytic on $\sU$, then $\Gamma$ is real analytic on $K\cap V_0$. \end{enumerate} \end{lem}